spearwolf/signalize/README.md

 ### Create an Effect

-An __effect__ is only a function that is called. so it is not very interesting. but it becomes more interesting when a signal is read within the function. if a signal is assigned a new value at a later time, the effect function is automatically executed _again_!
+An __effect__ is a function that is called. so it is not very interesting. but it becomes more interesting when a signal is read within the function. if a signal is assigned a new value at a later time, the effect function is automatically executed _again_!

 the following example produces the same output as the previous one: